 biggest_city = max(cities, key=lambda city:city[POP]) t.goto(0,-200) t.write("The biggest city is: " + biggest_city[NAME])

-Next question: which city lies the furthest west?
+The next question is, which city lies the furthest west?

 western_city = min(cities, key=lambda city:city[POINTS]) t.goto(0,-220) t.write("The western-most city is: " + western_city[NAME])